-We have created a temperature resistance indicator for EPDM and Silicone, showing the limits of each rubber at certain temperatures.
+We have created a temperature resistance indicator for Silicone vs EPDM, showing the limits of each rubber at certain temperatures.

 By moving the slide bar across you can see the temperature limits of each material.
 Where the circles become smaller, this is the point where the rubber reaches its limits before being effected by temperature.